vapoursynth/vapoursynth/doc/pythonreference.rst

 .. py:class:: EnvironmentPolicyAPI

    This class is intended to be used by custom Script-Runners and Editors.
 An instance of this class exposes an additional API.
-   The methods are bound to a specific :class:`EnvironmentPolicy`-instance and will only work if the policy is currenty registered.
+   The methods are bound to a specific :class:`EnvironmentPolicy`-instance and will only work if the policy is currently registered.

    Added: R51